Babak Falsafi

-Babak Falsafi is a computer scientist specializing in computer architecture and digital platform design.
+Babak Falsafi is a Swiss computer scientist specializing in computer architecture and digital platform design.
 He is the founding director of EcoCloud at EPFL, an industrial/academic consortium investigating efficient and intelligent data-centric technologies.
 He is a professor in the School of Computer and Communication Sciences at EPFL.
 Prior to that he was a professor of electrical and computer engineering at Carnegie Mellon University, and an assistant professor of electrical and computer engineering at Purdue University.
 He holds a bachelor's degree in computer science, a bachelor's degree in electrical and computer engineering (both summa cum laude) with distinctions from SUNY Buffalo, and a master's degree and PhD in computer science from University Wisconsin - Madison.